Fraud is a risk in all types of businesses. Unfortunately, charitable organizations and not-for-profits (NFPs) are not immune.

 - Bond all employees who handle cash and checks

 - Consider the use of non-scannable check stock

 - Keep check supplies under lock and key

 - Log and restrictively endorse checks received by mail

-- Use bank lockbox services whenever possible
+- Use bank lockbox services or scanners whenever possible

 Segregation of Duties/Monitoring

 - Monitor daily account activity

 - Review payroll including names and pay rates

 - Reconcile bank statements in a timely manner